Our Mission Statement and Motto:

 We are determined to keep onward and upward with God as our guide, friend, neighbor, member and preacher, to lift His name higher and higher.

 On May 5, 2009, Pastor Jackson accepted the position as Pastor Emeritus of Emmanuel Missionary Baptist Church.
 During his extended illness, the church saw a need to start a search for a new pastor.
 As a request from Pastor Jackson, Rev. Robert Harris, Sr. immediately took over the pulpit as Assistant Pastor, and later as Interim Pastor.
-Rev. Richard Cloud served and still serves as Associate Pastor.
+Rev. Richard Cloud served as Associate Pastor.

 A pulpit committee was formed to advertise for a pastor.
 Beginning May 17, 2009, announcements were posted for those interested in filling this vacancy.
 Through much prayer from the members, we were determined to find a pastor the Lord would send to us.